Piper J. Drake

-Piper J. Drake (born September 15, 1976, in New York State) is a Thai American author and podcast personality.
-She has also written as PJ Schnyder.
+Lalana Dararutana (September 15, 1976 – May 18, 2026), better known by her pseudonym Piper J. Drake, was an American author and podcast personality.
+She also authored as PJ Schnyder.

-Early life
+Early life and education

-She studied at Trenton State College and graduated with a Bachelor of Science in Biology.
+Drake was born on September 15, 1976.
+She studied at Trenton State College and graduated with a Bachelor of Science in biology.
 She began a career in life sciences and graduated from Temple University with a Master of Science in Quality Assurance/Regulatory Affairs.

 Career

 Piper J. Drake (or "PJ") began her writing career in 2010 as "PJ Schnyder" writing award-winning science fiction & paranormal romance and steampunk.

 Her first podcast credit came from narrating her own short story written as PJ Schnyder, A Swan in Siam, for Tales from the Archives Vol. 2 set in the world of The Ministry of Peculiar Occurrences created by Tee Morris and Philippa Ballantine.
 She has provided her voice to episodes of The Voice of Free Planet X by Jared Axelrod.
-She appears as a guest on The Shared Desk by Tee Morris and Philippa Ballantine occasionally and is co-host of MangoRicePod with her partner, Matthew J. Drake.
+She appeared as a guest on The Shared Desk by Tee Morris and Philippa Ballantine occasionally and was co-host of MangoRicePod with her partner, Matthew J. Drake.

 In 2015, she began writing romantic suspense as Piper J. Drake.
 She debuted in the genre with the Safeguard series, published by Carina Press.
 Her True Heroes series, published by Hachette Book Group's Grand Central Publishing's Forever imprint, launched in 2016.

 In 2017, Drake joined the cast of Writing Excuses as a host for season 12.
 She also launched 20 Minute Delay, a podcast on travel co-hosted with Gail Carriger.

 Recognized by the Romance Writers of America in 2018 as a Romance Trailblazer, having written the first Own Voices Thai (Southeast Asian) romance.

 Surprise guest with TypecastRPG on Twitch in July 2020, she joined the cast in 2021.

+Death

+Drake died on May 18, 2026, at the age of 49.